QQSHILL/telegram-shilling-groups-list/README.md

 ---

-## 🔗 Related Resources  (BLACK FRIDAY 2024 SALES🔥🔥🔥)
+## 🔗 Related Resources  (Cyber Monday 2024 SALES🔥🔥🔥)
 Looking for an automated way to join all these groups?
 👉 [AutoJoiner Bot](https://qqshill.com/downloads/telegram-groups-autojoiner/) for smooth, automated joining across multiple Telegram groups.

-🔥Use Code: *BLACKFRIDAY* to enjoy 30% OFF
+🔥Use Code: *CYBERMONDAY24* to enjoy 30% OFF

 Looking for an automated way to shill across multiple groups?
 👉[Check out our Telegram Shilling Bot](https://github.com/QQSHILL/telegram-shilling-bot-2024) for 24/7 automated promotions with premium support.

-🔥Use Code: *BLACKFRIDAY* to enjoy 30% OFF
+🔥Use Code: *CYBERMONDAY24* to enjoy 30% OFF

 ---